siarheidudko/redux-cluster/README.md

 Synchronize your redux storage in a cluster.

 - Supports native methods of redux.
-- Uses IPC only (in Basic Scheme) or Socket only (in Cluster Scheme).
+- Uses IPC only (in Basic Scheme) or IPC and Socket (in Cluster Scheme).
 - Store are isolated and identified by means of hashes.

 ## Install